developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: About LicenseMgr
  - image-location: right
    title: DataWedge Does Edge Detection, Full-document Capture
-   subtitle: Available now with DataWedge 8.2
+   subtitle: New in Zebra DataWedge 8.2
    description: DataWedge 8.2 now allows users to easily capture an entire form without the need for a barcode.
 DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
    video: DI8pxsTJdtI
    video_type: youtube
+   button_text: Learn More
  - image-location: left
    title: New term-based licensing Puts Admins in Charge
-   subtitle: Available now in Enterprise Browser 3.0.6
+   subtitle: New in Zebra Enterprise Browser 3.0.6
    description: Term-based licensing allows organizations to purchase Enterprise Browser licenses for a limited time period, giving administrators additional flexibility when planning projects and budgets.
 One-, three- and five-year terms available, as is a 90-day trial term.
 Also new is a 30-day evaluation term, which comes preinstalled with every EB 3.0 download.
    url: /enterprise-browser/3-0/guide/about/
    video: IjNspS96BNg
    video_type: youtube
+   button_text: Learn More
  - image-location: right
    title: Alert Button Can Save Time, Maybe Lives
-   subtitle: Implemented in MX 10.2, StageNow 5.0; Both available now
+   subtitle: New in Zebra MX 10.2, StageNow 5.0; Both available now
    description: Zebra devices offer the ability to designate a key as a "panic button" that when long-pressed executes an intent to perform a customized task such as dialing an emergency phone number, summoning medical assistance or launching any custom Android app or activity.
    url: /stagenow/latest/stagingprofiles/
    video: YpDATt5SU-o